AurasoftEnzo/cscs_wpf/docs/reporting/report-subreports.md

 This document should explain how the subreport is physically placed in .repx and how it logically connects in the script via SetupReport(subreport, parentHandle).
-The manual clearly emphasizes that subreports are connected via parent handle and that disposal is done in reverse order.WpfCSCS-UPUTE-3.docx text
+The manual clearly emphasizes that subreports are connected via parent handle and that disposal is done in reverse order.
----

 title: Report Subreports
 module: reporting
 topic: subreports
 applies_to: CSCS_WPF
 version: 1
 source: internal manual
----

 # Report Subreports